Cool Patrol

 Cool Patrol is the sixth studio album by American musical comedy duo Ninja Sex Party, released on August 17, 2018.
 Following two cover albums, it marks their return to original and comedy-oriented material since Attitude City in 2015.

-It is also their first release with new producer and co-songwriter Jim Roach, and their first original album to feature Tupper Ware Remix Party as backup band.
+It is also their first release with new producer and co-songwriter Jim Roach, and their first original album to feature TWRP as backup band.
 Five tracks were released as singles between 2016 and 2018.
 Upon release, the album reached No. 1 on Billboard's Top Comedy Albums and Independent Albums charts, topping the first for seven consecutive weeks; it was ultimately the #1 comedy album of the year on their Year-end charts.